Higher Segal spaces and partial groups: Degree of punctured Weyl groups

 The set $\{a_1,\dots,a_n\}$ denotes an orthonormal basis of a Euclidean space $V$ of dimension $n$.
 Let $\mathbf{S}^n$ be the set of all length $n$ vectors of signs, i.e., those $\epsilon = (\epsilon_1,\dots,\epsilon_n)$ such that $\epsilon_i = \pm 1$ for all $i$.
 For such an $\epsilon$, we write $a_{\epsilon} = \frac{1}{2}\sum_{i = 1}^n \epsilon_ia_i$.
 A symbol such as $a_{+--+}$ is shorthand for $a_{(1,-1,-1,1)}=\frac12[a_1 - a_2 - a_3 + a_4]$.

-For a root system $\rsys$ in $V$, $\base$ denotes a fixed base of $\rsys$ and $\pos$ the corresponding positive system.
 We use the explicit realizations of the irreducible crystallographic root systems and orderings of simple roots from \cite[Table~1.8]{GLS3}, listed in Table~\ref{rsys explicit} but omitting $A_m$, $C_m$, and $G_2$ since they can be handled by other means.
 (The choice of realization and ordering on simple roots in \cref{rsys explicit} differs from the Bourbaki ordering \cite[Plates~I--IX]{BourbakiLie4-6} for type E.)

 \begin{proof}[Proof of \cref{hrank rsys}] This is case by case.
 If $\rsys$ has rank $1$, then $h(\pos) = 1$.
-If it has rank 2, then a set of two adjacent positive roots is really abelian, while any set of size three will contain the middle one in the convex cone of the outer two, and hence will not be Helly independent.
+If it has rank 2, then $h(\pos) = 2$ by \cref{constricting ra}.
 Thus, we may assume that the rank is at least $3$ from now on.

 \textit{Type $A$:} In type $A$ only, $\cone_\ints = \cone_\reals$ by \cite[Theorem]{Pilkington2006}.
 So the maximal size of a really abelian set of positive roots in $A_n$ is the same as the maximal size of an abelian set, which is $\lfloor (n+1)^2/4 \rfloor$.